-- (9) In the interest of preserving the balance of businesses and ensuring the success of the proposed use, the applicant shall prepare a narrative that demonstrates the market potential for the proposed use or uses, and the location of similar-type facilities in the general area.
-This information shall be used to estimate the likelihood of success and potential economic viability for the new development. - C. Procedure. - (1) The Village Board of Trustees shall not decide upon an application for a special use permit without first holding a public hearing. - (2) Notice of public hearing, including the substance of the application, shall be given by the publication in the official newspaper of the Village at least five days before the date of such hearing. - (3) In addition to such published notice, the applicant shall cause such notice to be mailed also mail notices at least 10 days, but no more than 20 days, before the hearing to all owners of property which lies that are located adjacent to the property for which relief is sought and to each owner of all parcels of property located within a radius of 500 feet measured from all points of the subject property lines, by registered or certified mail, return receipt requested. - (4) For lots within 500 feet of a municipal boundary, notice shall be mailed in the above-prescribed form to the clerk of the adjacent municipality. - (5) The hearing date shall also be advertised by posting of a sign stating the time, date and place of the public hearing to be held on the property which is the subject of an application.
+- 1) The Village Board of Trustees shall not decide upon an application for a special use permit without first holding a public hearing. - 2) Notice of public hearing, including the substance of the application, shall be given by the publication in the official newspaper of the Village at least five days before the date of such hearing.

+- 3) In addition to such published notice, the applicant shall cause such notice to be mailed at least 10 days, but no more than 20 days, before the hearing to all owners of property which lies adjacent to the property for which relief is sought and to each owner of all parcels of property located within a radius of 500 feet measured from all points of the subject property lines, by registered or certified mail, return receipt requested. - (4) For lots within 500 feet of a municipal boundary, notice shall be mailed in the above-prescribed form to the clerk of the adjacent municipality. - (5) The hearing date shall also be advertised by posting of a sign stating the time, date and place of the public hearing to be held on the property which is the subject of an application.
 The sign shall be posted at least 10 days prior to the date of the hearing.
 The sign shall be visible from adjacent rights-of-way.
 If the subject property is on more than one right-of-way, a sign shall be posted facing each right-of-way.
 If the sign is destroyed or removed from the property, the owner of the subject property shall be responsible for replacing it.
 Five days prior to the public hearing, the owner of the subject property shall execute and submit to the Building Department an affidavit of proof of the posting of the public notice sign(s) according to this subsection.
 If the owner of the subject property fails to submit the affidavit, the public hearing will be postponed until after the affidavit has been supplied. - D. Conditions.
-Pursuant to § 7-725-b of the New York State Village Law, the Village Board of Trustees shall have the authority to impose such reasonable conditions and restrictions as are directly related to and incidental to the proposed special use permit.
+Pursuant to §7-725-b of the New York State Village Law, the Village Board of Trustees shall have the authority to impose such reasonable conditions and restrictions as are directly related to and incidental to the proposed special use permit.
 Such conditions may include, without limitation, provisions with respect to location of buildings and structures, location of drainage facilities, site layout or design, hours and methods of operation, mitigation or elimination of any adverse impact upon the community, the environment or neighboring properties, the regulation of traffic entering, leaving or within the site, and the like.
-Upon its granting of saidthe special use permit, any such conditions must be met in connection with the issuance of permits by applicable enforcement agents or officers of the Village.
+Upon its granting of said special use permit, any such conditions must be met in connection with the issuance of permits by applicable enforcement agents or officers of the Village.

-§ 271-246 Area requirements.
+§ 271-246.
+Area requirements.